ruivieira/ccfd-demo-summit/README.md

 - `notifications.incoming`:
   - `notifications.incoming(response=approved)`, number of customers which approved the transaction
   - `notifications.incoming(response=non_approved)`, number of customers which did not approved the transaction

+And `ccd-service:8090/rest/metrics` provides:

+- `fraud_investigation_amount`, histogram amount for a transaction that will be investigated as fraud
+- `fraud_approved_low_amount`, histogram of transaction amounts not acknowledged by customer, but approved (mainly due to low amount)
+- `fraud_approved_amount`, histogram amount for a transaction that was approved by the customer
+- `fraud_rejected_amount`, histogram amount for a transaction that was rejected by the customer

 ## Description